Wansmer/langmapper.nvim/README.md

       },

       ---@type table Using to remapping special symbols in normal mode.
 To use the same keys you are used to
-      ---WARNING: it will no work if you have not a function for get current layout on your system
-      ---DOUBLE WARNING: it is works not enough good
       ---rhs: normal mode command to execute
       ---feed_mode:
       ---  n - use nvim-default behavior,
       ---  m - use remapping behavior if key was remmaping by user or another plugin
       ---  (for more info and variants see :h feedkeys())
-      ---check_layout: this causes a delay because checking the current input method is an expensive operation special_remap = {
+      ---check_layout: WARNING: this causes a delay because checking the current input method is an expensive operation special_remap = {
         ['.'] = { rhs = '/', feed_mode = nil, check_layout = true },
         [','] = { rhs = '?', feed_mode = nil, check_layout = true },